FanShlepok/chat/README.md

    ```bash
    docker-compose up --build
    ```
-2. Open `http://localhost:4000` in two browser windows.
+2. Open `http://localhost:4000` in your browser.
-3. Use the text input to send messages.
-Press **Join Voice Channel** to enable microphone and talk.
+3. Use the input at the bottom to send messages.
+The **Join Voice** button toggles a mock voice status indicator.

 The frontend connects to the backend WebSocket on port `4001`.